Sense and Sensitivity: Examining the Influence of Semantic Recall on Long Context Code Understanding: Lexical and Semantic Recall

+We introduce~\emph{semantic recall sensitivity} as a property of a code understanding task quantifying the degree to which a task requires understanding operational semantics of a given code snippet rather than permitting pattern matching shortcuts.~\emph{Pattern matching shortcuts} refer to solving tasks by applying memorized algorithmic patterns or spurious input-output correlations from pretraining, thereby bypassing semantic recall of the specific provided code.
+The semantic recall sensitivity of a benchmark is the average sensitivity across its examples.

-We further define the \emph{semantic recall sensitivity} of a task.
-This property quantifies the degree to which successful task performance depends on $R^S$, as opposed to leveraging knowledge acquired during training.
-Consider an output prediction task.
-If the in-context function implements a standard algorithm like quicksort, a model might predict the sorted output using its pre-trained knowledge of sorting, even with imperfect semantic recall of the specific implementation details.
-Such a task exhibits low semantic recall sensitivity.
-Conversely, if the function implements a novel or arbitrary computation (e.g., returning a specific, non-standard permutation of the input array defined only within the context), the model must rely heavily on accurately recalling and interpreting the specific lines of code provided.
-This task would have high semantic recall sensitivity, as pre-trained knowledge alone is insufficient.
+Consider an output prediction task where a model must predict what a function returns given some input.
+If the function implements a standard algorithm like quicksort, a model might predict the sorted output by recognizing the algorithm's structure and applying memorized sorting behavior, without semantically recalling the specific implementation details.
+Such a task exhibits~\emph{low semantic recall sensitivity}.
+Conversely, if the function implements a novel or arbitrary computation (e.g., a specific non-standard permutation of the input array defined only within the context), memorized patterns provide no shortcuts; instead, the model must semantically recall the specific code lines.
+This task would have~\emph{high semantic recall sensitivity}, as pre-trained knowledge alone is insufficient.